weechat/specs.weechat.org/specs/001285-follow-xdg-base-dir-spec.md

-Historically, WeeChat has always defined and used a "WeeChat home" which is the directory where WeeChat stores all it files (configuration, logs, etc.) and allows plugins/scripts to store files there as well.
+Historically, WeeChat has always defined and used a "WeeChat home" which is the directory where WeeChat stores all it files (configuration, logs, etc.) and allows plugins/scripts to store their files as well.

-This directory is `$HOME/.weechat` by default and can be forced by 3 ways, by order or priority (the first one has higher priority):
+This directory is `$HOME/.weechat` by default and can be forced in 3 ways, by order or priority (the first one has higher priority):

 - at runtime, with two command line options: `-d`/`--dir` or `-t`/`--temp-dir`